togacharls/applimentate/README.md

      You can also download [_Applimentate_ release version](https://github.com/togacharls/applimentate/archive/master.zip) or [_Applimentate_ development version](https://github.com/togacharls/applimentate/archive/master.zip) as a .zip package.
 ### Running _Applimentate_ locally
-All you need to run _Applimentate_ is open a command promp, positionate in the applimentate folder and run:
+All you need to run _Applimentate_ is open a command promp, go to the _Applimentate_ path and run:
 ```
 ionic serve
 ```